ssg8288/Surviellance-Bomb-Diffusion-Robot/Robotic ARM Tx and Rx Arduino Code/Readme.md

-* Control A Robotic Arm Wirelessly Using a Glove With Flex and Motion Sensors
+<p align="center"> Control A Robotic Arm Wirelessly Using a Glove With Flex and Motion Sensors </p>

 ---